dan3805/traefikv2apps/README.md

 So if you see a broken part plz report it here !!
 And not on the Forum or Discord of SudoBox.IO

-These guys don't have access to this Repository

-       And they can't say **We did**
-  They just changed spellings nothing else!
 All the real Contributors you can see at the end
 ```